 The length of your mortgage may vary from 10 to 30 years.
 The shorter term mortgage allows interest savings by paying off your mortgage in a shorter period and typically at a lower interest rate.
 However, a mortgage with a longer term option offers lower monthly payments.

 Fixed or Adjustable

 Due to a low mortgage interest rate market, the majority of mortgages have fixed interest rates.
 However, adjustable interest rate and hybrid mortgage loans are also available.
 A hybrid loan offers a rate that is fixed for a short period of time, and the interest rate adjusts annually thereafter.
 An Adjustable Rate Mortgage (ARM) loan begins with a slightly lower rate the first year and, based on market fluctuations, adjusts annually thereafter.

 What Costs Can I Expect to Pay?

-The interest paid during your loan is part of your monthly budget, but there are other costs due at closing when financing a home, including Down Payment, Closing Costs, and Prepaid Items.
-If required, the down payment is paid by the buyer.
+When financing a home, interest is a loan expense paid monthly, but there are other expenses due at closing, including Down Payment, Closing Costs and Prepaid Items.
+If a down payment is required, it is paid by the buyer.
 Alternatively, the payment of closing costs and prepaid items is negotiable between the buyer and seller.
 As you narrow your search for your home, requesting an updated financing proposal will fully prepare you for negotiation with the seller.
 A better understanding of the costs follows.

 The minimum requirements vary with the type of loan program chosen.
 Some mortgages such as the Rural Development loan or the Veterans Administration loan do not require a down payment.
 An FHA mortgage requires a minimum down payment of 3.5% of the sales price, whereas Conventional financing typically requires 3-5% of the sales price for down payment.